EmilRais/paradise/README.md

 ### RecognisedFieldsRule
     ✓ ignores missing values
-    ✓ ignores values are not objects
+    ✓ ignores values that are not objects
     ✓ rejects if object contains unspecified fields
     ✓ accepts if all fields have been specified

+### MandatoryFieldsRule
+    ✓ ignores missing values
+    ✓ ignores values that are not objects
+    ✓ rejects if any fields are missing
+    ✓ rejects if any fields are rejected
+    ✓ accepts when no fields are rejected

 ### BooleanRule
     ✓ ignores missing values